Generalized equipartition method from an arbitrary viewing angle: Application to observed objects

 This off-axis scenario can be tested as $\beta_{\rm eq,N}$ has to increase to allow a late-time transition to the on-axis Newtonian branch within this solution.
 This requires that either the peak flux increases or the peak frequency decreases.
-Unlike AT 2019dsg, at the latest observation the peak flux density of AT 2018hyz is increasing as $F_{\rm p}\propto t^{5}$ (the peak frequency is relatively stable) and hence $\beta_{\rm eq,N}$ increases $\propto t^{1.4}$.
+Unlike AT 2019dsg, at the latest observation, the peak flux density of AT 2018hyz is increasing as $F_{\rm p}\propto t^{5}$ (the peak frequency is relatively stable) and hence $\beta_{\rm eq,N}$ increases $\propto t^{1.4}$.
 Within this model, the peak flux will continue to increase (or peak frequency will start decreasing).
-Using the evolution of $\Gamma\propto t^{-1.9}$ implied in Fig.~\ref{fig:result_at2018hyz_t0},\footnote{This evolution may be consistent with the evolution of $\Gamma$ after a jet break for an off-axis observer \citep[e.g.,][]{DeColle+2012c}.} we estimate that the jet becomes Newtonian at $\simeq3000$ days after the disruption and the light curve will peak around that time.
-If correct the implied very large energy of this jet will have interesting implications on the central engines in TDEs.
+Using the evolution of $\Gamma\propto t^{-1.9}$ implied in Fig.~\ref{fig:result_at2018hyz_t0},\footnote{This evolution may be consistent with the evolution of $\Gamma$ after a jet break for an off-axis observer \citep[e.g.,][]{DeColle+2012c}.} we estimate that the jet becomes Newtonian at $\simeq3000$ days after the disruption, and the light curve will peak around that time.